Cape May County, NJ Corson’s INLET BRIDGE Local Concept Development Study

 • A “no-build” or “do nothing” alternative

-As the bridges serve many varied interests, the LCD Study process is designed to enable full public participation.
-Future plans for the Ocean Drive Causeway will be presented to the public so that the community’s voices are heard.
+As the bridge serves many varied interests, the LCD Study process is designed to enable full public participation.
+Conceptual plans for the rehabilitation or replacement of the Corson’s Inlet Bridge will be presented to the public so that the community’s voices are heard.

-During the LCD Study, the Project Team will coordinate with representatives from the NJDOT, Federal Highway Administration, Cape May County, Cape May County Bridge Commission, Lower Township, City of Wildwood, Borough of Wildwood Crest and other stakeholders.
+During the LCD Study, the Project Team will coordinate with representatives from the NJDOT, Federal Highway Administration, Cape May County, Cape May County Bridge Commission, Upper Township, Ocean City, and other stakeholders.

 What are the Components of a LCD Study?